belgif/rest-guide/README.md

 # Guidelines to write the styleguide

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in the REST styleguide are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in the REST styleguide are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
 They are used in the rules defined throughout the REST styleguide wherever possible.

 Examples must follow the following format: